Aminestesnaei/pnge500/README.md

-# Wath This Tool Doing ?
+# what This Tool Doing ?
 Using this program, the user can select multiple images, remove their backgrounds, resize the images, and then save the final image in the desired format.

 # Requirements